peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The nonce value MUST be encrypted with an encryption key that:

-- MUST NOT be provided to the Client by the server.
+- MUST NOT be provided to the Client by the server;
 - MUST NOT be in control of the Client.

 # Errors

-When a server requires the use of nonces in the request for a specific resource and the Client doesn't provide it in its request, the server MUST return an HTTP response with the `400` status and an `error` field with the value `"nonce_required"`.
+When a server requires the use of nonces in the request for a specific resource and the Client doesn't provide it in its request, the server MUST return an HTTP response with the `400` status and an `error` field with the value set to `"nonce_required"`.

-This HTTP response MUST contain the `Nonce-Endpoint-URI` HTTP header with the value set to the URL corresponding to the server nonce endpoint, where a new nonce can be provided to the Client.
+This HTTP response MUST contain the `Nonce-Endpoint-URI` HTTP header with the value set to the URL corresponding to the nonce endpoint, where a new nonce can be given to the Client.

 The Client SHOULD use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request.